getify/Functional-Light-JS/ch2.md

 var getOrder = partial( ajax, "http://some.api/order" );
 ```

-Stop and think about the shape/internals of what `getPerson(..)` will look like.
+Stop and think about the shape/internals of `getPerson(..)`.
 It will look sorta like this:

 ```js
 var getPerson = function partiallyApplied(...laterArgs) {